electron/electron/docs/tutorial/application-distribution.md

-These tools will take care of all the steps you need to take to end up with a distributable Electron application, such as packaging your application, rebranding the executable, setting the right icons and optionally creating installers.
+These tools will take care of all the steps you need to take to end up with a distributable Electron application, such as packaging your application, rebranding the executable, setting the right icons.

 You can check the example of how to package your app with `electron-forge` in our [Quick Start Guide](quick-start.md#package-and-distribute-the-application).